Department of Earth and

 example can be found here).

-determine how faults in the network interact, the role of small
+were able to determine how faults in the network interact, the role of

-Possible structural controls on earthquake nucleation in subduction
+controls on earthquake nucleation in subduction zones, with

 as the main fault model building tool.
 I